 The most interesting thing is, he knows when he wants to spit he’s only supposed to spit in the sink or in the bathtub.
 Yet, he chooses to not follow this rule.
 I say he knows because when I have asked him at calm times where can you spit he says, “sheenk“.

-But, to my horror, he had started flaunting his newly learned skill everywhere, especially when he wanted to convey his disagreement.
+To my horror, he had started flaunting his newly learned skill everywhere, especially when he wanted to convey his disagreement.

 I think spitting is a particularly disrespectful behavior.
 And, for a couple of days, I was really frustrated with it and was worried that, I am going to have to deal with this way of expression for a very long time.